-Drawing on 20 years of data on candidate behaviour, Annabelle Sidonie, a SEEK Customer Success Manager, is sure of one thing: “Candidates want to be presented with the most relevant job ads straight away.”
+Drawing on more than 20 years of behavioural data on candidate behaviour, Dee Natoli, a SEEK Senior Customer Success Manager, is sure of one thing: “Candidates want to be presented with the most relevant job ads straight away.”

 This is the simple reason you won’t (and don’t actually want to) see your own job ads in search results.